Data Governance Roles and Their Responsibilities: A Complete Round Up

 Unlike data stewards, the role of a data custodian is more on the technical side.

-Some of their responsibilities include:
+Some of their data governance responsibilities include:

 • Controlling data access: Data custodians authorize and control access to data.
 They’re responsible for managing the technical aspects of setting up and implementing permission controls.